 • awareness of and willingness to work within the Uniting Church ethos and code of conduct.

 Can you be “too young” to be a leader?

 A leader must be 18 years or older if they are to be part of a leadership team with a significant responsibility.

 A young person being apprenticed into leadership roles should be at least 15 years of age and only work under the direct supervision of an adult leader.

-This form is then sent to:
+Please ensure the form is printed, signed and sent to:

 UC SA Screening Service Unit

 Any queries can be directed to Screening Services (08) 8236 4282 firstname.lastname@example.org